<img src="https://ws.zoominfo.com/pixel/JV60JGR5LG4sEWlH3Xte" width="1" height="1" style="display: none;">

 • Continued and evolving support

-With an increased events per second (EPS) rate, AMA ensures no critical security event data falls through the cracks.
-AMA provides a consistent, high-performance experience whether operating in Azure or non-Azure environments.
+5. Boosted Performance: AMA's design ensures an elevated events per second (EPS) rate, guaranteeing that critical security event data is captured without fail.
+It delivers a consistent, high-performance monitoring experience across both Azure and non-Azure environments.

 Microsoft Azure Monitoring Agent Multi-Homing Functionality